dlr-eoc/ukis-frontend-libraries/projects/services-ogc/src/lib/csw/README.md

 If, however, incompatibilities should surface between cxsd's type-definitions and fast-xml-parsers parsing-results, we'll have to either
  - hope that cxml is in a browser-runnable state by then, or
  - create the type definitions in another way (jsonix?)

+## TODOs
+did i miss any required parameters? is the created xml body incomplete? can it be completed with _namespace and _exists? otherwise, move back to jsonix.